karolinaszy/Portfolio/README.md

 [LinkedIn](https://www.linkedin.com/in/karolina-szybiak) <br>

-I am beginning my journey as a Software Tester, and I'm open to a Junior Position in your team :)
+I am beginning my journey as a Software Tester, and I'm open to a Junior Position in your team :) <br>
-Testing has intrigued me for a long time, particularly in my previous job, where I became familiar with some
+Testing has intrigued me for a long time, particularly in my previous job, where I became familiar with some <br>
 aspects of Manual testing.
-As an Account Manager in a company which is delivering ecological
+As an Account Manager in a company which is delivering ecological <br>
-and local food products, I was also responsible for assuring proper working of the website and mobile application.
+and local food products, I was also responsible for assuring proper working of the website and mobile application. <br>
-I was completing this task by keeping in touch with customers and developers, reporting bugs and malfunctions.
+I was completing this task by keeping in touch with customers and developers, reporting bugs and malfunctions. <br>
 I'm currently actively learning and improving my testing skills.
-Relevant of them are listed below:
+Relevant of them are listed below: <br>

 <h3> Courses </h3>